Search for keywords or topics in magmageopark.no

 Photo: Jøssingfjord Science Museum

-The museum café offers a relaxing lunch with panoramic views over the fjord and surrounding rock walls.
-It’s a perfect place to rest, enjoy a meal made from local ingredients, and take in the dramatic landscape before exploring the exhibitions.
+The museum café offers a relaxing lunch with panoramic views of the fjord and surrounding mountains.
+Here you can take a break, enjoy a meal made from locally sourced ingredients and let the dramatic landscape sink in before moving on to the exhibitions.

 Photo: Magma Geopark